pac4j/pac4j/documentation/blog/yet-another-jwt-library-pac4j-jwt-for-java.md

 We can also verify JWT created in other applications without using the `JwtGenerator` to address other use cases.

 Both the `JwtGenerator` and `JwtAuthenticator` are available in the `pac4j-jwt` module (groupId: `org.pac4j`).
-As we want to be able to handle more than just one encryption / signature use cases in the `JwtAuthenticator`, we offer higher abstractions to configure signature and encryption: the `SignatureConfiguration` and the `EncryptionConfiguration` classes.
+As we want to be able to handle more than just one encryption / signature use case in the `JwtAuthenticator`, we offer higher abstractions to configure signature and encryption: the `SignatureConfiguration` and the `EncryptionConfiguration` classes.

 Inspired by the [pac4j JWT documentation](http://www.pac4j.org/docs/authenticators/jwt.html):